 Yes.
 You may also come as a guest of a member.
-The Club makes it easy to bring guests.
+The club makes it easy to bring guests.
 We can waive this requirement under special circumstances.
-Please call Phil Platt, Marketing & Membership Director at 612-625-1442.
+Please call Ann Holt, Executive Director at 612-624-6626.
+A Test Membership

 Yes.
 Please use the web-based event request system.
-You may browse events, find available space and even create an account to request event space.
+You may browse events, find available space and create an account to request event space.
 You will find it here.
-A close friend or colleague may also act as your sponsor.
+A friend or colleague can act as your sponsor.

 Any individual or organization with a relationship to the University of Minnesota is eligible to become a member.
 The Campus Club has many categories of membership.
 Dues are paid annually.
 University employees are encouraged to pay dues through payroll deduction.
 For more information visit the "Becoming a Member" section.

 You have 4 choices.
 In all cases you must provide contact information and a method of payment.
-Departments and Corporations should contact Phil Platt @ 612-625-1442.
+Departments and Corporations should contact Ann Holt at 612-624-6626.

-Complete your membership application and give it, with arrangement for payment of your annual dues, to Campus Club staff.
+Complete your membership application and give it to Campus Club staff with arrangement for payment of your annual dues.

 Via the U. S. Postal Service or Campus Mail:

 You can join online in the "Becoming a Member" section.
-Please read the Membership Agreement.
-Then complete and submit the form.
-If you plan to use payroll deduction, you will need your University payroll ID number, which is on your check stubs.
+Please read the Membership Agreement and submit the form.
+If you plan to use payroll deduction, you will need your University payroll ID number, which is found on check stubs.

 We prefer that you choose payroll deduction if you are a University employee.
-It is easier for you and for the Club.
-If you choose payroll deduction, you pay only $7.66 per pay period.
+It is easier for you and for the club.
+If you choose payroll deduction, you pay only $8.04 per pay period.